agm1984/react-native-stacklist/README.md

 11. Provider gives the state, and connect() pumps it down into the component as props *(this.props.libraries)*

 `Note:` When the app boots up, all the reducers will run once to populate the state of the app.

+`Bonus Note:` Make sure reducers do not return undefined in the initial state.